cjtessler/MATH3733-SP18/MATH 3733 Symbolic Computation Midterm Review.md

-# MATH 3733 Symbolic Computation Midterm Review (Draft)
+# MATH 3733 Symbolic Computation Midterm Review

 The exam will be closed-note and paper-based.